-Shooting is an important skill a soccer player needs to have in his arsenal, and even more so if he is playing in a forward position.
+Shooting is an important skill a soccer player needs to have, and even more so if he is playing in a forward position.
 Some people are naturally better at shooting than others.
-They have the natural gift of awareness where the goal is, and can shoot perfectly, without even looking where the goal, or the goalkeeper is.
-But for us mortals, we're relegated to hours of shooting practice, so that we may become like them one day.
+They have the natural gift of shooting perfectly, but for some, hours of shooting practice is required.

 Shot on Goal